Qbus-iot/qbus-mqttgw/README.md

 # qbus-mqttgw

 This is the repository for the Qbus Mqtt Gateway application.
 With this application you can communicate with all Qbus CTD controller over an MQTT server.
+More information can be found here: https://iot.qbus.be/

+If you prefer to use a docker image, then you can use this one https://github.com/thomasddn/qbusmqtt

 # How to use
 The software requires a few dependecies.